Welcome to the web site for Stonehouse History Group

 Nutshell Bridge was built 1778 and restored in 1988.
 This photograph shows the engraved stone – set into the parapet of the Bridge - commemorating the Bridge’s construction in 1778 and its restoration in 1988.

 The second photograph shows a unique event in 2000 when the Cotswold Canals Trust’s trip boat sailed under Nutshell Bridge at the time of the re-opening of Stonehouse Bridge.

 Its purpose was to link the woollen mills of the Stroud area to the river Severn and to transport goods up and down.

 The Great Western Railway was designed and built by the great

 The first train passed through Stonehouse from Swindon to Gloucester on April 14th 1845.
 On board were dignitaries of the Great Western Railway as well as the line's engineer I. K. Brunel.

 While Samson Harris was Priest of St Cyr’s, 1727-63, the parish was visited several times by his friend George Whitefield, the Methodist leader.
 In 1737 Whitefield preached at the church regularly and claimed to have increased the congregation.
 Whitefield again visited in 1739 and preached in the rain to a crowd, which he

 Wycliffe College was first set up in 1882.
 On the 6th April 1881, Haywardsfield Hall was purchased by Mr George William Sibley for £2,990, to become Wycliffe College, he was 30 years old.

 Stonehouse Congregational Church in the High Street was built in 1827.
 The Jubilee entrance arch commemorated the Golden Jubilee of the building, and was not as many people thought, anything to do with Queen Victoria.

 The church closed in December 1964 and the building was gutted by fire in April 1967.

 Bridgend House was built in 1691, it was built for William Clutterbuck a member of the numerous clothier's family.
 Descended from Flemish weavers who came from Netherlands and had a great influence upon cloth-making which had been an important industry in Stonehouse since the 15th century.

-Many buildings worldwide were made from Stonehouse Brick including Stonehouse Post Office and the Police Station, houses in Queens Road, Verney Road and Upper Queens Road.
+Many buildings worldwide were made from Stonehouse Brick including Stonehouse Post Office and many houses in Queens Road, Verney Road and Upper Queens Road.